kevinyswong/kevinyswong.github.io/index.md

   The patient audience can certainly follow along with what they are saying!
 This exchange surely resembles the workings of a functioning party!
-But to be sure, the trumpy man who won the primary did not even need to show up at any of the party's debate to trump his trumpets!
+But to be sure, the trumpy man who won the primary did not even need to show up at any of the party's debates to trump his trumpets!
 And to add salt to the wound, debased conduct is by no means limited to the presidential candidates!
 CNN shared a
   <a href="https://www.youtube.com/watch?v=ey_r9lXICcM">video</a>
   of a recent verbal conflict during a hearing in a House of Representatives